 King Dagobert was an important benefactor of Saint Denis Abbey and when he died in 639 and he was the first King to be buried in Saint Denis.
 Some of his successors decided to do the same and in 754 Pepin the Short chose Saint Denis for his coronation ceremony.
 Also, the French kings came to Saint Denis to pray and take the oriflamme before going to war or to the Crusades.

 Due to this royal link Saint Denis became one of the most powerful Benedictine Abbeys in the Middle Ages and its monks became the official historians of the French Monarchy, writing the « Grandes Chroniques de France » since the XIIIth century.

-THE BIRTH OF GOTHIC ART
+THE BIRTH OF GOTHIC ARCHITECTURE

 Saint Denis also means the birth of Gothic Art.
-In the XIIth century Abbot Suger rebuilt the abbey using new and innovative architectural techniques which are considered today the basis of Gothic Art: the combination of plant, pointed arch, pointed vault and the search of more light.
+In the XIIth century Abbot Suger rebuilt the abbey using new and innovative architectural techniques which are considered today the basis of Gothic Architecture: the combination of plant, pointed arch, pointed vault and the search of more light.
 If you want to appreciate the Basilica from an architectural point of view don’t miss the following elements:

 SAINT DENIS’ MAIN FACADE (XIIth century)

 This is the very first Gothic facade.
 It has three portals (instead of just one which was the norm at the time), an inner narthex covered with pointed vaults and an impressive rose window.
 The facade had two towers but the northern tower was destroyed soon after its construction by lightning.
 Before entering the church admire the facade’s medieval column-sculptures, also from the XIIth century.